grafana/tutorials/tutorials/build-a-panel-plugin.md

-summary: Learn at how to create a custom visualization for your dashboards.
+summary: Learn how to create a custom visualization for your dashboards.
 id: build-a-panel-plugin
 categories: Plugins
 tags: beginner